 I love writing, and typically any writing I do for either my business or myself personally tends to flow pretty easily.
 But there are definitely days where I sit down at my computer to write and there are just no creative juices flowing.
 I guarantee just about everyone working in a creative industry has found themselves in a creative slump before, and it seriously sucks.
-Here are a few methods I use to help get myself out of a creative slump.
+Here are a few methods I use for how to be more creative and to help get myself out of a creative slump.

 Step Away From the Work

 Literally, the first thing I do when I find myself in the midst of a creative slump is to step away.
 Forcing the creativity when it just isn’t happening is super ineffective, at least for me.
 I just direct my focus elsewhere and forget about my writing for a bit.

 Now I realize this is easy for me to say because as someone with a full-time job who only writes as a side-hustle, I’m not reliant on the income I get from my writing.
 If your creative work is also your sole source of income, it’s obviously a bit harder for you to put it on the backburner.
 But at the very least I recommend taking a day off and letting your brain rest and recharge.